AlexStack/Google-Recaptcha-to-any-form/README.md

 use GoogleRecaptchaToAnyForm\GoogleRecaptcha;
 ```

-- Create a function to display the recapacha in your controller. eg.:
+- Create a function to display the recaptcha in your controller. eg.:

 ```php
     public function showGoogleRecaptcha()   {